Australian Postgraduate Award

 - have completed a Bachelor Degree with First Class Honours, or equivalent level;

 - be eligible to be enrolled full-time in a PhD program at USQ.
-Note: some research topics may only be offered full-time, on-campus.
+Note: some research topics may only be offered on-campus.
 Students should discuss their mode of attendance with their proposed supervisors;

 - be an Australian citizen or permanent resident, or New Zealand citizen, or an international student in receipt of an International Postgraduate Research Scholarship (IPRS);

 - have not previously held an Australian Government-funding postgraduate research scholarship (unless terminated within six months of commencement);

 - not be in receipt of an equivalent scholarship (excluding an IPRS);

-- Applications including all supporting documentation must be received by the closing date on the USQ application forms provided.
+- Applications including all supporting documentation must be received by the closing date.

-- The successful candidate is permitted to undertake paid work but this must not interfere with the student's study.
+- The successful student is permitted to undertake paid work but this must not interfere with the student's study.

 - Scholarships are not transferable to other students in any circumstances.

-- The scholarship will be forfeited if the recipient cancels enrolment in the program or fails to enrol at the University of Southern Queensland.
+- The scholarship will be forfeited if the recipient cancels enrolment in the program or fails to enrol at the USQ.

 - The scholarship will be forfeited should the student transfer to another institution.

 - must have a bachelor degree with First Class Honours or equivalent, and meet the entry requirements for the PhD;

 - must demonstrate outstanding research potential;

-- scholarships will be awarded on the basis of academic merit, research capacity, and relevance of proposed research;
+- will be assessed on the basis of academic merit, research capacity, and relevance of proposed research.

 How to apply

 To apply for this scholarship, applicants must complete and forward the following documentation by email to email@example.com:

 The Office of Research Graduate Studies (ORGS) also recommends that applicants commence the enrolment process.
 For enrolment instructions, please refer to how to apply.
 Priorities may be given to those applicants who have already been accepted into the PhD program.

 To ensure your scholarship application is assessed, scanned copies of the above documentation must be forwarded as one attachment to the ORGS, firstname.lastname@example.org.

 Further information about this scholarship can be obtained from the ORGS at email@example.com.